 - Reflect on the duty to maintain confidentiality, including justified and permitted disclosure (may include discussion of privilege) and corporate whistleblowing in the context of responding appropriately to client dishonesty, fraud or corrupt behavior.

-Noah sits on various legal and policy bodies, such as the Canadian Bar Association's Anti-Corruption Team and the Legal Committee of Transparency International - Canada.
-He has written for various publications, including National Magazine, CCCA Magazine and Canadian International Lawyer.
+Noah sits on various legal and policy-oriented bodies such as Transparency International-Canada’s Legal Committee and the Canadian Bar Association’s Anti-Corruption Team.
+He has written for various publications including National Magazine, CCCA Magazine and Canadian International Lawyer.